adjuststack

 Summary

-is a specialization of the opt_send_without_block
+opt_gt is a specialization of the opt_send_without_block instruction

 that occurs when the > operator is used.
 Fast paths exist within CRuby when